Tekiter/simple-article-server/README.md

 # Article-Server

-A simple article server for studying web frontend.
-It also generates swagger-ui API documentaion from OAPI spec.
+A simple mock article server for studying web frontend.

+### Features

+- Swagger-ui API documentaion from OAPI spec.
+- Data are stored in memory.

 ### Installation